This is a large composition of layers of dancers. “Hi, Let’s Dance” is a festive piece that looks into the invitation to dance.

 I’m bashful about dancing, but love to watch others, but would never say, “Hi, let’s dance.”
 I wasn’t that Junior High kid who went to the dance and never got to dance with a girl – I just skipped the dances!
 Or, I went to them for the wrong reasons.
 It seemed I was drawn to trouble.
 I don’t think I was the cause of it, but it cannot be ruled out either.

 So there I was, a 10th grader who made the wrestling team walking around a dance at the YMCA.
-I was fit because to beat out a dozen guys in my weight class I had to lift weights all summer.
-Man, that paid off.
+I was fit because to beat out a dozen guys in my weight class I had to lift weights all summer, and it paid off.
 But it might have been convenient if I also took dance lessons that summer.
-The girls liked me, then turned away.
-Phew, I thought, because I did NOT want to dance.

 Next thing I know security had their hands all over us and tossed us out the front door.
 After they left, Karate Kid ran back in for back-up.
 I saw them earlier, about five or six nasty looking asian gangsters.
 Don’t take this as racial or anything, but we all knew these guys carried blades.
 So my inner wrestler acquiesced to the tactical field commander.
-I got in a taxi and said “Take me home.”
-I lived to fight another day.
+I got in a taxi and went home, and I lived to fight another day.

 50″ x 64″ acrylic on canvas

 On display at NSB Ballroom in New Smyrna Beach, Florida

 The girl danced and I was drawn to her.
 With my greeting, I swept her away in my arms.
 There’s nothing better in the world than to dance freely.